DISCOVERED POPPY EVENTS/DAYS/POPPY DRIVES : Timeline : From May 1915

 A ‘Work in Progress’ List …

 1915, Dec.
-08: The poem called ‘In Flanders Fields’ was published in this day’s edition of ‘Punch’ magazine.
+08: The poem called ‘In Flanders Fields’, by John McCrae, was published in this day’s edition of ‘Punch’ magazine.

 1918, Apr.
 05: A Poppy Drive was held in Wall Street, New York this afternoon.
 Women sold artificial poppies to “plethoric” brokers – the drive made $2,000 to help finance American women doctors going to France.
 The earliest Poppy Sale, or Distribution, discovered.

 1918, Jun.
 06: New York’s ‘Evening World’ edition of that day reported that American soldiers “decorated their steel helmets with poppies from the fields”, before going into battle at Veuilly-la-Poterie, France.

 1918, Sept.
 04 & 05: Nebraska State Fair held this day:- “The Red Cross, Food For France organisation, YM. & Y.W.C.A.
 War Fund and National League for Service are gathered together fraternally just outside the textile building where the government exhibit is located.
 Madame Guérin, with her sister, Mademoiselle Boulle, and four local ladies “sold buttons at ten cents apiece before the food fund tent.”
 Anna and sister Juliette Boulle were staying in Lincoln, Nebraska, with Miss Anna May Pershing – the sister of the famous US Army General John Joseph Pershing.